charles-uno/Bloodlines/03_creating_player_characters.md

 > as in Dragbor the authoritarian council prescribed the path of everyone's
 > life from birth to death.

-When they told her she must settle down to be a seamstress like her mother, Galadhel instead fled from the village.
+> When they told her she must settle down to be a seamstress like her mother, Galadhel instead fled from the village.
 With her new found freedom, she decided to track down her absent father and join him in whatever adventures he must be having.

 Galadhel takes +2 to her Elf bloodline to demonstrate her natural affinity for the woods and woodland creatures.
-She also takes +2 to her Dwarf bloodline to explain her skill with a bow.
+She also takes +2 to her Goblin bloodline to explain her skill with a bow.

 In exchange, she takes -2 each to her Merfolk and Satyr bloodlines.
 She is